advanced-cropper/vue-advanced-cropper/example/docs/events/drag-event.md

 This event is represented by `DragEvent` class instance that has four fields:
 - `nativeEvent` is the literally last native event related to this drag event
+- `element` is the DOM element that was dragged
 - `position` is the last position of cursor / touch represented by object with `left` and `top` fields relative to window
-- `element` is the DOM element that was dragged
+- `previousPosition` is the previos position of cursor / touch represented by object with `left` and `top` fields relative to window
 - `anchor` is the geometry coordinates of the point in the handler where touch was started, it is represented by object with `left`, `top`, `right` and `bottom` fields and constant during the current dragging period

 ![Overview](../.vuepress/assets/events/drag-event-overview.svg)